nodejs/TSC/GitHub-Org-Management-Policy.md

 ## Node.js Admin Repository

-The Node.js Admin Repository (https://github.com/nodejs/admin) will serve as the central location for managing Node.js GitHub Organization administrative activities.
-Only Node.js GitHub Organization owners, TSC members, and Community Committee members will have write permissions to the nodejs/admin repository.
+The [Node.js admin repository](https://github.com/nodejs/admin) will serve as the central location for managing Node.js GitHub Organization administrative activities.
+Only Node.js GitHub Organization owners, TSC members, and Community Committee members will have write permissions to the Node.js admin repository.

 ## Organization Roles